jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I was right to.
 They were good ideas.
 I figured out how to solve a problem and save 100 million dollars, 300,000 hours of worker productivity, and even dozens of lives.
 All I did was enable worker-to-worker collaboration with an app that was virtually free.
 Why wouldn't I want to tell people about the theory behind it?

 Sadly, I was a fool.
 I didn't know it at the time, but I wasn't even knocking on doors.
 I was knocking on gates.
 See, I wasn't talking to frontline workers (who thanked me).
-But to the layers of bureaucrats, lawyers, managers, and executives who were well paid to "meet, discuss, delegate" work around "garbage problems."
-As holdovers from the obsessive management of the Industrial Age, I went against all they stood for; solving their problems was asking them to fire themselves.
+But to the layers of bureaucrats, lawyers, managers, and executives who were well paid to meet, discuss, delegate about "garbage problems."
+As holdovers from the obsessive management of the Industrial Age, I went against all they stood for; solving industry problems was asking them to fire themselves.
 Worse, I was asking them to invalidate their identity as being "superiors."
 It's why they put up gates to shut out Internet Age innovation.
 In their mind, the levers of power, even small ones, are theirs by right.

-In retrospect, all this antagonism was damn exciting.
+In retrospect, all this antagonism was very exciting.
 I was standing at a historic moment in time.
 Here the Industrial Age was taking its last stand against human evolution.

 That's why the head office people never said no to me.
 No needs a reason.
 Instead, they simply said it was against the rules to say yes.
 You know—those obscure rules, hidden inside regulations and contracts.
 They believed in the rules, especially the one against frontline workers acting with initiative, holding their own levers, and taking out their own garbage, so to speak.